sinai-sawn-perez/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Create Virtual Machines
+- Create Virtual Machines in Azure
 - Install Wireshark on Windows 10 Machine
-- Observe Traffic
+- Observe Traffic using Wireshark
-- Configure a Firewall
+- Configure a Firewall in Azure

 <h2>Actions and Observations</h2>